 Pregnancy, Sleep-Disordered breathing, and Obstructive Sleep Apnea (OSA)

 Sleep Disordered Breathing (SDB) is common among pregnant women.
 Most women of childbearing age might find it useful for screening for unrecognized Obstructive Sleep Apnea (OSA).

 Several studies link SDB to gestational hypertension and preeclampsia.
-A study by Hospital of the University of Pennsylvania obstetrics practicesrevealed that 10.5% of women had OSA in the first trimester.
+A study by the Hospital of the University of Pennsylvania obstetrics practices revealed that 10.5% of women had OSA in the first trimester.
 By the third trimester, 26.7% of women had OSA.
 In short, pregnant women with OSA are at increased risk for having LBW, preterm, and SGA infants, CS, and preeclampsia compared with pregnant women without OSA.

 Pregnancy and Shortness of Breath(SOB)

-Shortness of breath during pregnancy comes second to hormonal and mechanical effects of pregnancy.
+Shortness of Breath during pregnancy comes second to the hormonal and mechanical effects of pregnancy.

 Remember -When pregnant, all that wheezes is not Asthma.
 SOB is commonly attributed to asthma; the new-onset- cardiac pathology is rarely considered.